typelevel/typelevel.github.com/posts/2019-4-24-typelevel-sustainability-program-announcement.md

 * mentioning and linking to our donation page when you write a blog post or give a talk about one of these libraries
 * advocating for the sustainable OSS development

 Please don't hesitate to reach out with questions.
-Our contact Email is sponsor-contact@typelevel.org Thank you for reading this and considering supporting us.
+Our contact address is sponsor-contact@typelevel.org.
+Thank you for reading this and considering supporting us.